 Weekends are spent taking in the superb cultural opportunities in the area, such as Six Flags Amusement Park, visiting New York City and the Statue of Liberty, visiting Philadelphia and the Liberty Bell as well as some river tubing down the Delaware!

-International campers seeking a SPORT only multi-week camp should combine individual sessions (which start on June 15th), with weekend programs to create the perfect multi-week camp program.
+International campers seeking a SPORT only multi-week camp should combine individual sessions (which start on June 15th), with a weekend program to create the perfect multi-week camp program.
 To view our individual camp sessions at Lawrenceville click here.

-- Two or three-week language session offering 15 lessons per week followed by afternoon and evening activities.
+- Two or three-week University Prep language program offering 15 lessons per week followed by afternoon and evening activities.

 - Nike Tennis Camp sessions offer 5-6 hours of daily tennis instruction with low camper to staff ratio and 24 hour supervision.
 (Sessions run Sunday through Friday)

-- Weekend program offers excursions to nearby amusement parks, river tubing down the Delaware River, visiting Philadelphia, as well as a special trip to NYC to visit Liberty Island
+- Weekend program offers excursions to nearby amusement parks, river tubing down the Delaware River, visiting Philadelphia, as well as a special trip to NYC.

 - Immersion experience where campers will meet new American friends!

 - Transportation to all activities and airport transfers

 - Every camper receives a Nike Tennis Camp T-shirt